 Lastly, financial issues will impact the entire family.
 The victim who requires long-term medical care will quickly accumulate massive medical bills.
 If that member was contributing toward the income of the family, the family will suffer from the loss of income, in addition to the loss from the caregiving family member.
 Ultimately, this situation can put the entire family’s financial health in jeopardy.

 Help Your Family with the Burden – Contact an Injury Attorney Regarding Your TBI

 If you or a loved one has suffered from a traumatic brain injury, do not shoulder the costs or medical care burden.
 Instead, hold those accountable for their actions and seek compensation through a personal injury action.
-The team at Brett McCandlis Brown, PLLC understands what you and your loved ones are going through.
+The team at Brett McCandlis Brown & Conner, PLLC understands what you and your loved ones are going through.
 Our injury lawyers in Washington are here to help you compensate the financial losses and deal with the emotional turmoil associated with your loved one’s injury.
 Schedule a consultation with an in jury attorney today by calling us at 800-925-1875, or request a consultation online now.